 It breaks my heart at the number of people I hear from that won’t get their photograph taken because they think they are too heavy, too skinny, their hair isn’t long enough, they’re waiting until after their diet, they want new clothes first, they hate their arms, their legs aren’t the right size, they don’t like their smile, the list goes on.

 The sheer volume of put-downs I hear people say about themselves is astounding.
 One time a woman said she isn’t that beautiful so she didn’t want her face to be in too many of the photos.
 Many people only agree to be in a photograph if they can be in the back so their body is hidden.
 I have had hundreds of people ask if I can photoshop 10 pounds off of them.
 It’s not even just adults, it’s children too.
-One time an 8-year-old girl told me that she didn’t want her photo taken because she thinks she is hideous.
+One time an 8-year-old girl told me that she didn’t want her photo taken because her mom said she is hideous.